Devang-Solanki/devang-solanki.github.io/tryhackme/haskhell.md

 ---

 # HaskHell

+Room Description : Teach your CS professor that his PhD isn't in security.

 lets begin by running Nmap scan ` sudo nmap -sS -A <IP> -v -oN scan `

 ```console